-- Before adjustment may proceed, the pump wet end must be completely assembled. - Stuffing Boxes may be packed before or after the adjustment procedure. - o Mechanical seal axial set must be left until after the adjustment is complete. - Ensuring that all of the bearing housing hold down bolts are slightly loosened - Run the bearing assembly towards the impeller end by means of the adjusting screw until the impeller first begins to rub the suction liner.
+- Before adjustment may proceed, the pump wet end must be completely assembled. - Stuffing Boxes may be packed before or after the adjustment procedure. - o Mechanical seal axial set must be left until after the adjustment is complete. - Pumps with urethane or rubber lined parts should also have the suction spool or suction piping installed and torqued prior to nose gap adjustment. - Ensure that all of the bearing housing hold down bolts are slightly loosened. - Run the bearing assembly towards the impeller end by means of the adjusting screw until the impeller first begins to rub the suction liner.
 It is helpful to slowly rotate the impeller during this procedure. - Reverse the adjusting screw until the clearance between the impeller and the suction liner is brought to the recommended values shown in below. - Once the clearance is correct, tighten the bearing housing hold down bolts according to the requirements of Section 8.4 "Bearing Assembly Mounting" and recheck clearance.